-All linens and towels (bath sheet and bath towel per person).
+All linens and towels (bath sheet, bath & hand towel per person).

 Hairdryer in all bedrooms.

-Extensive library of books, concentrating on wildlife and nature.
+Extensive library of books, concentrating on wildlife, nature, Scottish history and astronomy .

 DVD library, with plenty of children's DVDs too!

-Wi-Fi - speeds can be very variable, not suitable for downloading large files
+Wi-Fi - through 4G router, not suitable for downloading large files.

 Bluetooth speaker for connection to iPod/MP3 via Bluetooth or audio cable (supplied)